aberardinelli/bourbondox/README.md

     * If right half has Elite-C and it is connected via USB-C cable to the computer, no switches register and OLEDs are blank.
     * If left half has ProMicro and it is connected via micro USB cable to the computer, no switches register, but the OLEDs each show the same garbled output (first few letters are clear and correct but the rest is nonsense).
     * If NOT connected via TRRS, but each half is connected via its respective USB cable directly to the computer, then OLED screens work as expected and all switches register as expected with tweezers.
+* Stagger on left hand seems perfect; right hand might still need adjustments on pinky but seems perfect now for middle and ring fingers.

+### v0.4

+* Changed the split communication to serial to allow OLED screens to use i2c.
+This required changing the routing and footprints in the schematics for the TRRS jacks.
+* Very minor adjustments made to spacing of holes for OLED covers.
+* Thumb cluster on right side was slightly off from what I want; rotated the keys on that side.
+Also increased the spacebar size on left side to 2u for more likely compatibility with keycap kits.

 ## v0.3 photos